salesforce/codeceptjs-bdd/packages/codeceptjs-cucumber/README.md

 > This is the E2E framework with CodeceptJS and Cucumber.
 Integrates with Saucelabs, uses Should.js assertion library.
 Runs cross-browsers tests in Parallel on saucelabs.

-## Co-locate CodeceptJS-Cucumber E2E Framework to your existing project

-Follow this [Easy 3-Steps process](https://github.com/gkushang/codeceptjs-e2e/blob/master/packages/codeceptjs-cucumber/CO-LOCATE.md) to co-locate and quik start with CodeceptJS-Cucumber tests.

-## Simplfied Configuration by re-using the Master Config

-Follow this [Instructions](https://github.com/gkushang/codeceptjs-e2e/blob/master/packages/codeceptjs-shared/README.md) to use the Master configuration for your project

 ## Usage

 Prefer installing [yarn](https://yarnpkg.com/en/docs/install#mac-stable)